 We recommend products we would use ourselves and all opinions expressed here are our own.
 This post may contain affiliate links, which means we might make a small commission at no extra cost to you.
 This helps us keep the blog running.
 See our full disclosure here.

 Beets, vibrant and earthy, are a powerhouse of nutrients available in various forms.
-From their humble appearance to their versatile uses, these root veggies add a burst of color and flavor to many culinary creations.
-When we buy beets, we like to cook them in bulk, and today we would like to share what to do with cooked beetroot when you have extra beets leftover.
+These root veggies have a humble appearance.
+They have versatile uses.
+They add a burst of color and flavor to many culinary creations.
+I cook beets in bulk amounts, and then I can use the roasted beets in a multitude of ways.
+Below you’ll find a variety of ideas of what to do with cooked beetroot/beets.

 Beetroot shines in cooler months, typically harvested in late summer through winter.
 When selecting them, seek firm bulbs with fresh, leafy greens.
 Store unwashed, removing the greens to retain freshness, in the refrigerator for up to two weeks.